feefur13/Book/appendix/common/add-itemversion.md

 ## Detailed Description

 Creates a new version of the item in a specified language based on an existing language/version.
-Based on parameters you can make the command bahave differently when a version in the target language already exists and define which fields if any should be copied over from the original language.
+Based on parameters you can make the command behave differently when a version in the target language already exists and define which fields if any should be copied over from the original language.

 © 2010-2020 Adam Najmanowicz, Michael West.
 All rights reserved.
 Sitecore PowerShell Extensions